With more people working from home, it can be difficult to feel part of the team. Here's how to show your remote employees appreciation

-How would you feel if you did all the hard work and someone else takes all the credit?
-Bad, right.
+How would you feel if you did all the hard work and someone else took all the credit?
+Bad, right?

 That is how employees feel when they see others get the due share of their credit.
-Nothing more depressing than seeing someone else eat the fruit of the tree you have planted.
+There is nothing more depressing than seeing someone else eat the fruit of the tree you have planted.

-Irrespective of where you work, you might come across people that come from different backgrounds and have varying points of view.
+Irrespective of where you work, you might come across people who come from different backgrounds and have varying points of view.

 This can lead to conflicts in the workplace.
 Since most workplaces are diversified, we also see differences in opinion which can lead to conflicts if not handled properly.

 As a manager, your goal is to get to the root of the conflicts and act as a mediator to resolve the issue.
 It is important for businesses to keep all their team members on the same page so they can act cohesively to achieve a common goal.
 Conflicts can prevent that.